 Meeting convened at 6:00 PM followed by the pledge to the flag.
 From the audience, Ginny Hawkins asked if it would now be required to wear masks at the Day Park due to the Governor’s new directive?
-It would be recommended by difficult to enforce.
+It would be recommended BUT difficult to enforce.

 Changes to the Agenda: Motion by Cook to approve the additions to the Agenda was seconded and passed 5-0.
 After discussion, the Motion by Cook to rescind his motion was seconded and passed 5-0.